Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Results

 respectively.
-The former one accounts for FC-HT interference effects, the latter one for purely HT contributions.
-The expression of the coefficients $C_{pq}^j$ is given in Eq. (\ref{eq14}), that of the function $f_{j,1}$ is given in Eq. (\ref{eq11}).
+The former one accounts for FC-HT interference effects and the latter one for purely HT contributions. \FT{In the notation adopted for the functions $f^{j\dots}_{k\dots|l\dots}$, the superscript specifies the electronic state(s) involved in the propagators, while the numbers on the left- and right-hand sides of the vertical bar in the subscript specify the positions of the annihilation and creation operators, respectively (see Appendix B).} The expression of the coefficients $C_{pq}^j$ is given in Eq. (\ref{eq14}), that of the functions $f$ is given in Eqs. (\ref{eq01p}-\ref{eq09}).
 The derivation of the above equations is given in Appendix B.